huypl53/notes/docs/database/postgres/how_postgres_stores_rows.md

 ```

 In **ctid**, first digit stand for the **page number** and the second digit stands for the **tuple number**.
 PostgreSQL moves around these tuples when VACUUM is run to defragment the page.

+## Visibility Map

+Each heap relation has a Visibility Map (VM) to keep track of which pages contain only tuples that are known to be visible to all active transactions; it also keeps track of which pages contain only frozen tuples.
+It's stored alongside the main relation data in a separate relation fork, named after the filenode number of the relation, plus a `_vm` suffix.
+For example, if the filenode of a relation is `12345`, the VM is stored in a file called `12345_vm`, in the same directory as the main relation file.

+The visibility map stores two bits per heap page.

+- The first bit, if set, indicates that the page is all-visible, or in other words that the page does not contain any tuples that need to be vacuumed.
+This information can also be used by index-only scans to answer queries using only the index tuple
+- The second bit, if set, means that all tuples on the page have been frozen.
+That means that even an anti-wraparound vacuum need not revisit the page.

+## Free Space Map

+Each heap and index relation, except for hash indexes, has a Free Space Map (FSM) to keep track of available space in the relation.
+It's stored alongside the main relation data in a separate relation fork, named after the filenode number of the relation, plus a \_fsm suffix.
+For example, if the filenode of a relation is `12345`, the FSM is stored in a file called `12345_fsm`, in the same directory as the main relation file.